Eng-AlaaHosny/MedGuard/README.md

 - Stage 3 skipped class mentions: **539**
 - Linking snapshot run id: `854063fe93f2b781`

+Note:
+- These values are from the referenced training run and are not auto-updated from code.
+- Re-running training can produce different numbers depending on data/artifact state and environment.

 checkpoints files : https://drive.google.com/drive/folders/1qBovw44ooOrlT1yP_onUIVjUtQX2CEAq?usp=sharing

 Note on focal loss: